 The Company could be adversely affected by certain actions by the government as it relates to government contract revenue received in prior years.
 Government agencies, such as the Defense Contract Audit Agency routinely audit and investigate government contractors.
 These agencies review a contractor's performance under its agreements; cost structure; and compliance with applicable laws, regulations and standards.
 The agencies also review the adequacy of, and a contractor's compliance with, its internal control systems and policies, including the contractor's purchasing, property, estimating, compensation and management information systems.
 While the Company's management anticipates no adverse result from an audit, should any costs be found to be improperly allocated to a government agreement, such costs will not be reimbursed, or if already reimbursed, may need to be refunded.
 If an audit uncovers improper or illegal activities, civil and criminal penalties and administrative sanctions, including termination of contracts, forfeiture of profits, suspension of payments or fines, and suspension or prohibition from doing business with the government could occur.
 In addition, serious reputational harm or significant adverse financial effects could occur if allegations of impropriety were made against the Company.
-There currently are routine audits in process relating to government grant revenues.

-14. Net Loss per Share
+15. Net Loss per Share